cwells/adhd/README.md

     adhd example --help-plugins

-You may disable individual plugins on the command line.
-For example, if you want to run a shell but not be prompted for an MFA code, you can use:
+You may enable or disable individual plugins on the command line.

-    adhd example --plugin aws:off bash
+    adhd example --plugin aws:off bash    # don't prompt for mfa code adhd example --plugin python:on bash  # ensure we enter venv

 # TODO